ovarian tumour

 Mitotically active cellular fibroma of the ovary

 What is a mitotically active cellular fibroma?
 A mitotically active cellular fibroma is a non-cancerous type of ovarian tumour.
 It develops from the stromal cells normally found inside the ovary.
 These tumours can range in size from less than 1.0 cm to over 20 cm.
-Large mitotically active cellular fibromas can cause symptoms such as …
+It is called a ‘mitotically active cellular’ fibroma because the …

 Read More »